Awty-Aerospace-Club/flight-visualization-tool/README.md

-# unity-visualization-tool
+# flight-visualization-tool

-A tool for visualizing rocket launches (with data collected with sensors) in the Unity game engine.
+A tool for visualizing rocket launches (with data collected with sensors) in matlab/Unity.